 End of the Railroad

 The last day of business for the Monmouth Beach Train Station was Christmas Eve 1945.
-Rail service was officially “abandoned” by authority of the Interstate Commerce Commission (50 years later the ICC would be abolished).
+Rail service was officially “abandoned” then by authority of the Interstate Commerce Commission (50 years later the ICC would be abolished).

 I found a haunting account of the end of the railroad in Monmouth Beach, coming from a January 1946 story in the Asbury Park Press by James.
 S. Brown.
-The line ran from Sandy Hook to North Long Branch beginning in July 1865 as the Long Branch & Seashore Railroad.
+The trains ran from Sandy Hook to North Long Branch beginning in July 1865 as the Long Branch & Seashore Railroad.
 It’s an exceptional “end of an era” tale.

 Meanwhile, the station agent in Monmouth Beach was seen cleaning out his desk and subduing a final pot-belly stove fire.
 Then he locked up, never to return.
 The story claims that the New Jersey Central Line was offering the station to be used as a local community club (nothing ever happened).

 With some reportorial pathos, Brown offered: “There was a cold, northeast drizzle falling as I walked along the abandoned right-of-way, plowed up with the removal of ties and rails and flanked by Galilee with fishing boats and lobster pots.
 Waving cat tails nearly hide the twisted cables and concrete base that held a track signal at Monmouth Beach.”
 Now that’s a good-bye.

 Hastening the end of the trains in our shore area was the “Great Atlantic Hurricane” of September 1944.
 In nearby Asbury Park the entire boardwalk had been reduced to matchsticks.
 That storm’s devastating impact (several “tidal waves” were reported) plus the fact that “even the auto road, which parallels the old right of way, often is underwater and impassable” spelled doom for trains in town.

-Built in 1888, the MB station would stand for another decade until 1955 — today’s Little Silver station is a close match (that station was designed by renowned architect Henry Hobson Richardson).
+Built in 1888, the station would stand in Monmouth Beach until 1955 — today’s Little Silver station is a close match (that station was designed by renowned architect Henry Hobson Richardson).